Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Experiments and Discussion

 \subsection{Extraction of Overlapping and Normal Instances}

 In this section, we explored the impact of our proposed model on overlapping instances and normal instances.
 Table 3 shows the statistics for the instances in the CHEMPROT dataset.
-There are 19,460, 11,820 and 16,943 instances in the training set, development set and test set, of which 18,545, 11,303 and 16,132 instances are overlapping instances.
-However, the existing methods do not consider the impact of these instances on CPI extraction.
-This leads to the extraction of overlapping instances becoming the bottleneck for CPI extraction.
-Unlike the previous works, our proposed approach is designed to focus on these overlapping instances by introducing the Gaussian probability distribution and external knowledge.
-We performed comparative experiments to explore the reason for the CPI performance improvement of our proposed model.
-In the comparative experiments, we first used overlapping instances and normal instances in the test set as input, and then compared the performance of BERT with the performance of our proposed model (the input of our proposed model also contains the title sequence and knowledge sequence).
-As shown in Table 4, BERT obtains F-scores of 73.62\% and 83.28\% in the extraction of overlapping instances and normal instances, respectively.
-Correspondingly, our proposed model achieves F-scores of 75.40\% and 82.84\%, respectively.
+We first used overlapping instances and normal instances in the test set as input, and then compared the performance of BERT with the performance of our proposed model (the input of our proposed model also contains the title sequence and knowledge sequence).
+As shown in Table 4, BERT obtains F1-scores of 73.19\% and 83.28\% in the extraction of overlapping instances and normal instances, respectively.
+Correspondingly, our proposed model achieves F1-scores of 75.89\% and 83.82\%, respectively.
 These experimental results show that our proposed model can improve the CPI performance of overlapping instances while maintaining the performance of normal instances.